marulkan/cesnet-hive/README.markdown

 * **Secure mode**: keytabs must be prepared in /etc/security/keytabs/ (see *realm* parameter)

-* **Database setup not handled here**: basic database setup and database creation needs to be handled externally; tested are puppetlabs-mysql ad puppetlabs-postgresql modules (see examples), but it is not limited to these modules
+* **Database setup not handled here**: basic database setup and database creation needs to be handled externally; tested are puppetlabs-mysql and puppetlabs-postgresql modules (see examples), but it is not limited to these modules

 * **Hadoop**: it should be configured locally or you should use *hdfs\_hostname* parameter (see [Module Parameters](#parameters))